 As I’ve stated before, your phone now gives you access to music, videos, games, social media, and more.
 Naturally, a virtual creation like Gorillaz can exist seamlessly across these platforms.

-Perhaps the only one to surpass them in terms of media integration is Vocaloid – a holographic pop star that’s also appeared throughout apps and video games in their Media Mix market.
+Perhaps the only one to surpass them in terms of media integration is Hatsune Miku – a holographic pop star that’s also appeared throughout apps, merchandising, and video games in Japan’s Media Mix market.

 Economically, it also makes sense.
-Through an integrated approach, music videos add to story, market a song, and give people a reason to come back to see what the next development might be – each platform has a unique appeal and adds to the experience.
+Through an integrated approach, music videos can create a story, market a song, and give people a reason to come back to see what the next development might be – each platform has a unique appeal and adds to the experience.

-This is something for producers to consider.
+This is a market producers should consider exploring more.
 Whether you’re involved with the music business, film, television, games, or graphic novels, there are so many avenues for creativity.

 How could you ever limit yourself to just one?